Colourpop Yes, Please! Eyeshadow Review

 Works well on its own or to intensify the colours while creating sunset looks.
-Also a good transition shade.
+Also a good crease shade.

-Opaque peachy nude, again for brow bones and inner corners, or to clean up the mess.
+Opaque peachy nude, again for brow bones and inner corners, set eyelids, or to clean up the mess.
 Can be used for blending when you’re doing pink/orange eye looks.

 This is absolutely stunning!
-All the metallic shades can be used to line the eyes, or packed on the lids or just inner corners.
 Colour intensity increases with damp brushes but works nicely on its own as well.

-Louie: It’s a metallic duo chrome red with a gold flip.
+Louie: Metallic duo chrome red with a gold flip.